 If an arrest is made there is a very good chance that you will have to appear in court to possibly testify against the offender.
 This can be an incredibly stressful and emotional experience but there are many resources in place for people to help you cope with the pressure and make it as easy on you as possible.

-Campus Safety accepts anonymous reporting for all crimes that occur on campus including sexual assault.
-Because of the seriousness of sexual assault, we encourage all survivors to come forward and report the facts of the incident.
-Please understand that by reporting the incident anonymously there is very little that can be done from a law enforcement perspective other than to have statistics that better represent sexual assaults on campus.
+Campus Safety accepts anonymous reporting for all crimes that occur on campus, including sexual assault.
+Please understand that by reporting the incident anonymously, there is very little that can be done from a law enforcement perspective other than to have statistics that better represent sexual assaults on campus.